w3c/yml2vocab/README.md

 - `template.json`: an HTML template file used by the script; it is the skeleton of the final HTML format, also based on [ReSpec](https://respec.org/docs/).
 If the file is modified, care should be taken to not change the core structure and the various, possibly empty, HTML elements with `@id` values.
 The script fills those elements with content when generating the `vocabulary.html` file.
 - `lib` directory: the TypeScript modules for the script.
 - `main.ts`: the TypeScript entry point to the script.
+- `example` directory: example csv and template files.

 The following files and directories are generated/modified by either the script or `npm`; better not to touch these directly:

 - `package-lock.json`: used by `npm` as an internal file for the packages.
 - `node_modules` directory: the various Javascript libraries used by the script.
 This directory should _not_ be uploaded to github, it is strictly for the local activation of the script.
-- `vocabulary.ttl`, `vocabulary.jsonld`, `vocabulary.html`: the vocabulary representation in different format.
-These are the only files "visible", conceptually, to the outside.
+- `example/vocabulary.ttl`, `example/vocabulary.jsonld`, `example/vocabulary.html`: the vocabulary representation in different formats, used for testing.

 ## Acknowledgement